ASTM F1929 Dye Penetration Package Testing

 Request a quote and find out first hand about our competitive pricing, timely process, and outstanding reputation.
 Contact us to receive more information on ASTM D1929 dye penetration package testing.

-ASTM F1929 covers three different dye application methods.
+ASTM F1929 pouch and flexible package dye validation/sustainability covers three different dye application methods.
 They are injection, eye dip and eyedropper.
 This test standard is limited to porous materials that can retain the dye penetrant solution and prevent it from discoloring the seal area for a minimum of five seconds.

-The standard specifically points out the difficulty of uncoated papers.
+The ASTM F1929 integrity standard specifically points out the difficulty of uncoated papers.
 Uncoated papers are susceptible to leakage.
 These packages must be evaluated carefully for use with each of the three test methods.

 Why Is Dye Penetration Testing Important?

-This test method is not used to observe leaks in porous material.
+This ASTM F1929 test method is not used to observe leaks in porous material.
 The focus is only the channel seal.
 To determine the presence of other leaks, other testing methods should be used.

 Test Equipment Needed

-The cutting and injection tools to be used must be appropriate.
+The cutting and injection tools to be must be used appropriately.
 When puncturing the package to allow the dye to be injected, it is important to not damage other surfaces of the package.
 That is why selecting the correct tools to work with is important.
+It is recommended that the dye penetrant is dispensed using a flexible tube attached to a syringe through an opening formed with an appropriate cutting instrument.

 The test standard includes guidance on the procedure, report, precision and bias.
 The test procedures are defined for each of the three individual test methods.
 There is also an appendix that speaks to the guidance on false positives.
 False positives can occur from wicking, oxidative sterilization and bending or folding.